Leo Tolstoy

 2

-A witness recounts what he had seen in the Russo-Japanese War, as he had stepped onto the deck of the “Varyaga.”
+An eyewitness recounts what he saw in the Russo-Japanese War, when he stepped onto the deck of the “Varyaga.”
 It was a terrible spectacle.
 There was blood everywhere, scraps of flesh, headless corpses, torn hands, the smell of blood, which made even those who were used to it nauseous.
 The turret suffered the most.
 A grenade exploded at the top and killed a young officer who was in charge of aiming.
 A clenched hand gripping an instrument was the only thing left of the unfortunate man.
 Out of the four men who were with the commander, two were torn to pieces and the other two were heavily wounded (not only were both of their legs amputated, the amputation had to be repeated one more time); the commander escaped with a blow from a fragment to his temple.

 And this is not all.
 The neutrals cannot take the wounded onto their ships because gangrene and fever are infectious.